-Bluebell Camping Barn is perfect for families, groups of cyclists or walkers seeking an adventure.
+Columbine Barn is perfect for families, groups of cyclists or walkers seeking an adventure.

-The dining area matches the room well, and is ideal for sitting down and enjoying breakfast in the morning hours, discussing your plans for the afternoon.
+The dining area matches the room well, and is ideal for sitting down and enjoying breakfast in the morning hours, or discussing your plans for the afternoon.

-Just across from this, the sitting room is light and airy, with elegant sofa's and cushions so you can relax in comfort through the evening.
+Just across from this, the sitting room is light and airy, with elegant sofas and cushions so you can relax in comfort through the evening.